Carol Schwartz: Ideology

 Schwartz is a moderate Republican; fiscally conservative and socially liberal.
 She opposes redirecting public money toward private and religious school through school vouchers and supports allowing smoking and nude dancing in bars.
 A fiscal conservative, she supports reducing taxes and smaller government budgets.
 She has blocked legislation requiring large retailers to pay a higher minimum wage to their employees.

-Schwartz supports abortion rights, has been supportive of some gay rights causes.
+Schwartz supports abortion rights and has been supportive of some gay rights causes.
 In 2004, Schwartz announced her support of domestic partnerships, but she opposed instituting same-sex marriage in Washington as of 2008.
 She said her opposition stems not from her opposition to same-sex marriage, but her belief that it would engender a backlash from Congress.
 Schwartz believed that Congress would quickly repeal the law and seek to overturn pro-gay legislation in the District, such as the domestic partnership registry and gay adoption law.
 She said she probably would have voted in favor of a bill to establish same-sex marriage in the District if she were certain Congress would allow it.
 Schwartz has voted for legislation prohibiting insurance companies from discriminating against people with AIDS.
 Schwartz is opposed to including former criminals as protected classes in the District's human rights law, saying that jewelry stores should have the right not to hire convicted jewel thieves.

 Schwartz also opposed the extension of the District's youth curfew in 2007.
 Schwartz voted in favor of the Accrued Sick and Safe Leave Act, which requires District employers to give their employees paid sick leave.
 Schwartz is in favor of instituting capital punishment.

 While Schwartz supports giving the District full representation in Congress and full control over its own affairs, she does not favor statehood for the District, saying, "Statehood would be cutting off our nose to spite our face.
 We shouldn't give up our unique status as the national capital."